eglxiang/Long-Short-Graph-Memory-Network/README.md

 # Long-Short-Graph-Memory-Network
+Please cite our paper

-Long-Short Graph Memory Network for Skeleton-based Action Recognition（WACV2020）
+Junqin Huang, Zhenhuan Huang, Xiang Xiang, Xuan Gong,Baochang Zhang,  Long-Short Graph Memory Network for Skeleton-based Action Recognition（WACV2020）

 Here we provide an implementation of the LSGM + GTSC model, and we provide a reduced version of the SUSY data set for everyone to test the model easily.